-If the community regards the Board’s response to a second veto as unacceptable, the other Community Powers (as set out in this ection) are available for use.
+If the community regards the Board’s response to a second veto as unacceptable, the other Community Powers (as set out in this Section) are available for use.

-A 2/3 level of support in the mechanism would be required in the mechanism to reject the ICANN or IANA budget or an operating/strategic plan the first time: a 3/4 level of support for a second rejection.
+A 2/3 level of support in the mechanism would be required in the mechanism to reject the ICANN or IANA budget or an operating/strategic plan the first time: a 3/4 level of support is required for a second rejection.

 5B.2 Power: Reconsider/Reject Changes to ICANN “Standard Bylaws”

-This Section applies to “Standard Bylaws” all those Bylaws that are not Fundamental Bylaws (see Section 3B)
+This Section applies to “Standard Bylaws” which are all those Bylaws that are not Fundamental Bylaws (see Section 3B)

 ICANN’s Bylaws set out the details for how power is exercised in ICANN, including by setting out the company’s Mission, Commitments and Core Values.
-Changes to those Bylaws have been discussed in 3.B on Fundamental Bylaws.
+Changes to those Bylaws have been discussed in Section 3.B on Fundamental Bylaws.

 It is possible for the Board to amend Standard Bylaws in ways that the community may not support.
-For example, the Board could unilaterally change the ccNSO’s Policy Development Policy, or the SG structure of the GNSO, or the composition of the Nominating Committee.
+For example, the Board could unilaterally change the ccNSO’s Policy Development Policy, or the Stakeholder Group structure of the GNSO, or the composition of the Nominating Committee.

 Therefore, this power would give the SOs/ACs who participate in the Community Mechanism as Sole Member (with input from the larger community) the right to reject proposed changes to Standard Bylaws after they are approved by the Board (but before they come into effect).
 This power would be available in response to any proposed change to Standard Bylaws.

-The time required for this power to be exercised would be included in the Bylaws adoption process and according to the threephase approach set out in the introduction to this ection
+The timeframes and processes required for this power to be exercised (petition, discussion and decision) are the default ones set out in the introduction to this Section, with the petition window of fifteen days starting when the Board’s decision to make a change to a Standard Bylaw is announced.

+Before initiating the process to reject changes to the Standard Bylaws, we expect there will be, as there is today, a public comment period (40 days is the standard period) for the community to provide feedback to the proposed changes.
+Therefore, the relatively short petitioning window is acceptable.

+To succeed, a veto would require a 2/3 level of support in the Community Mechanism.
+Note that for the Board to propose a Standard Bylaws amendment, two-thirds (2/3) of the Board must vote in favor of the change.

-Where a veto was successful, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the Bylaws
+Where a veto was successful, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the Bylaws as per its usual processes

 This power does not allow the community to re-write a Board-proposed Bylaw change: it is a rejection process where the Board gets a clear signal that the ICANN community is not supportive.

-There is no limit to the number of times a proposed change can be rejected, but the threshold for sending one back is a supermajority in the Community Mechanism set out in section 5A, to limit any potential for abuse of this power by a small number of SOs/ACs.
+There is no limit to the number of times a proposed change can be rejected, but the threshold for sending one back is the high threshold set out above, which is high enough to limit any potential for abuse of this power by a small number of SOs/ACs.

-The impact of this power is to keep ICANN operating under the existing Bylaws despite changes proposed by the Board unless the community by inaction in response to a proposed amendment does not object.
-If the petitioning period expires with no valid petition, fifteen days after a Bylaws change is announced by the Board, the change goes into effect.
+The impact of this power is to keep ICANN operating under the existing Bylaws despite changes proposed by the Board unless the community by inaction in response to an amendment does not object.
+If the petitioning period expires with no valid petition, fifteen days after a Standard Bylaws change is announced, the change goes into effect.

 5B.3 Power: Removing Individual ICANN Directors